 The link between vitamin D and alcohol was somewhat murky until recently.
 Long regarded as the “bone health” vitamin that we can get from the sun, vitamin D turns out to be crucial for mental health as well.

-This article will explore why we need vitamin D, why alcohol addiction almost invariably leads to deficiency, and how you can proactively repair this deficiency to optimize your mental health.
+This article will explore why we need this nutriment, why addiction almost invariably leads to deficiency, and how you can proactively repair this deficiency to optimize your mental health.

 Why Do We Need Vitamin D?

 Vitamin D is a fat-soluble vitamin that our bodies convert into pro-hormones.
-The human body will produce vitamin D in response to direct sunlight.
+The human body will produce this in response to direct sunlight.

-While there are multiple forms of vitamin D, the form that we need most in order to create these important pro-hormones is vitamin D3.
+While there are multiple forms of this, the form that we need most in order to create these important pro-hormones is vitamin D3.

 Vitamin D3 is necessary for the following bodily processes: